 Are There Penalties For Improperly Securing a Child in Montana?

-Yes, there are penalties for parents who fail to properly restrain their child in a restraint system per Montana law.
+Yes, there are penalties for parents who fail to properly restrain their child in a restraint system per Montana car seat laws.
 Parents can face a fine of not more than $100 for failing to follow this law.

 However, this monetary consequence pales in comparison to what can actually happen if a child is not properly restrained.
 When a child is involved in a vehicle accident and is not seated in a car safety seat, their risk of injury is significant.
 It is not uncommon for an improperly restrained child to sustain: